 Network diagrams work well for simple projects where tasks flow from one to the other in order.
 The more parallel strands of activity you have, the harder it will be to display on one page.
 If you need to change one task, you could end up moving dozens of lines to get it all to display neatly again.
 Best stick to only drawing out network diagrams for straightforward projects and to only have task boxes for summary tasks instead of every individual day’s worth of development time.

 5. Dashboards and Reports

-There could be project report templates that will save you some time, but you could also customize what comes out of your tool into a format that stakeholders can use.
-Status, progress and resource utilization reports could all be available at the click of a button, and if you have the option to tailor your project dashboards, you could give different stakeholders different views which will save you a lot of data handling time.
+There could be project report templates that save you some time, but you could also customize what comes out of your tool into a format that stakeholders can use.
+Status, progress and resource utilization reports are all available at the click of a button.
+With the option to tailor your project dashboards, you can give different stakeholders customized views which will save you a lot of data handling time.

-Once the reports are configured they are saved and available to be populated monthly, or more frequently according to your reporting schedule, so this alternative to a Gantt chart has the smallest regular overhead for the project manager.
+Once the reports are configured, they are saved and available to populate monthly, or more frequently according to your reporting schedule, so this alternative to a Gantt chart has the smallest regular overhead for the project manager.

 Of course, you may end up deciding that a Gantt chart is the tool you want after all.
 In that case, check out our article on how to make a Gantt chart in 5 steps.

 Scheduling and being able to report on your project are crucial.
 To do that online with a powerful tool that allows you to see on a dashboard view the real-time picture of your project is like icing on the cake.
 Who’d eat cake without icing?
 If you’ve been forced to work on projects without an online management tool to give you management over your status, resource and progress reports, then you need to check out ProjectManager.